mycode-hub/flight-management-system/backend_functionality.md

 ## 3. Flight Search API (`/api/v1/search`)

 This is the primary endpoint for end-users to find available flights.
-It is highly optimized for performance using a Redis-first approach.
+It is highly optimized for performance using a Redis-first approach with precomputed flight paths.

 **Endpoint:** `GET /api/v1/search`